 Animation

 With the growing need for 3D computer animation worldwide, the Animation program offers student artists a chance to take their first steps towards a career creating visual effects.
-This program will provide creative and technical skills students need to transfer seamlessly to the best animation schools in the country and eventually find a career in the animation industry.
+This program will provide creative and technical skills students need to find a career in the animation industry.

 Students will gain knowledge and experience in multiple disciplines by learning drawing techniques, figure drawing, basic design and storyboarding, as well as professional animation software.
 Graduates will have acquired the personal and professional skills necessary to begin their career as visual artists in a highly competitive, creative medium.